-If the controller supports selection of a UUID by the Get Log Page command (refer to Figure 202 and section 8.25), then Command Dword 14 is used to specify a UUID Index value (refer to Figure 201).
+If the controller supports selection of a UUID by the Get Log Page command (refer to Figure 203 and section 8.25), then Command Dword 14 is used to specify a UUID Index value (refer to Figure 202).

 Bits Description

-31:24 :24 Command Set Identifier (CSI): Refer to Figure 274.
+31:24 Command Set Identifier (CSI) : This field specifies the I/O Command Set (refer to Figure 275) to be used by the command.
+This field is log page specific; refer to Figure 203 for log pages that use this field.
+This field shall be ignored by the controller if the specified log page does not support the use of this field (refer to Figure 203) or if the CC.CSS field is not set to 110b.

 23 Offset Type (OT): If set to '1' then the Log Page Offset Lower field and the Log Page Offset Upper field specify the index into the list of data structures in the log page to be returned.
 If cleared to '0', then the Log Page Offset Lower field and the Log Page Offset Upper field specify the byte offset into the log page to be returned.

 22:07 Reserved

-06:00 UUID Index: Refer to Figure 477.
+06:00 UUID Index: Refer to Figure 479.